2023 Lamborghini Super Trofeo Europe

-The 2023 Lamborghini Super Trofeo Europe is the sixteenth season of the Lamborghini Super Trofeo Europe.
-The season began on 3 June at Le Castellet and will be concluded on 17 November with the World Final at Vallelunga, featuring six rounds.
+The 2023 Lamborghini Super Trofeo Europe was the fifteenth season of the Lamborghini Super Trofeo Europe.
+The season began on 3 June at Le Castellet and concluded on 17 November with the World Final at Vallelunga, featuring six rounds.

 Calendar

 The preliminary calendar was released on 5 November 2022, featuring six rounds.
 On April 11, the European Le Mans Series promoters announced that the Imola round would be Postponed.
 On May 4 Lamborghini announced that they will hold a standalone event one week before the World Finals in Vallelunga.